kaorahi/lizgoban/README.md

 Set KataGo like the above config.json and select it in [Preset] menu.
 See "KataGo" section in [Help] menu for details.

 For high handicap games, you have to prepare another gtp.cfg because LizGoban cannot use KataGo's dynamical adjusting of aggressiveness at present.
-This is an example of gtp_aggressive.cfg for KataGo v1.3.1.
+This is an example of gtp_handicap.cfg for KataGo v1.3.1.

 ~~~~
 ...